Zinoviy Kolobanov

-Zinovy Grigoryevich Kolobanov (Зино́вий Григо́рьевич Колоба́нов) (7 January 1911– 8 August 1994) was a tank commander and veteran of World War II.
+Zinovy Grigoryevich Kolobanov (Зино́вий Григо́рьевич Колоба́нов) (7 January 1911– 8 August 1994) was a Soviet-Russian tank commander and veteran of World War II.
 He commanded a KV-1 tank and is widely considered the second top scoring tanker ace of the Soviet Union.

 Service

-At the Battle of Leningrad on 20 August 1941, in Krasnogvardeysk (current Gatchina), Kolobanov's unit ambushed a column of German armour.
-The vanguard of the German 8th, 6th and 1st Panzer Divisions was approaching Krasnogvardeysk (now Gatchina) near Leningrad (now St Petersburg), and the only Soviet force available to stop it consisted of five well-hidden KV-1 tanks, dug in within a grove at the edge of a swamp.
+At the Battle of Leningrad on 20 August 1941, in Krasnogvardeysk (now Gatchina), Kolobanov's unit ambushed a column of German armour.
+The vanguard of the German 8th, 6th and 1st Panzer Divisions was approaching Krasnogvardeysk near Leningrad (now St Petersburg), and the only Soviet force available to stop it consisted of five well-hidden KV-1 tanks, dug in within a grove at the edge of a swamp.
 KV-1 tank no. 864 was commanded by the leader of this small force, Lieutenant Kolobanov.

 The German forces attacked Krasnogvardeysk from three directions.
-Near Myza Vojskovitsi (German:Wojskowitzy), Seppelevo, Vangostarosta (now Noviy Uchkhoz), Ilkino and Pitkelevo settlements, the geography favoured the Soviet defenders as the only road in the region passed the swamp, and the defenders commanded this choke point from their hidden position.
+Near Myza Vojskovitsi, Seppelevo, Vangostarosta (now Noviy Uchkhoz), Ilkino and Pitkelevo settlements, the geography favoured the Soviet defenders as the only road in the region passed the swamp, and the defenders commanded this choke point from their hidden position.
 Lieutenant Kolobanov had carefully studied the situation and readied his detachment the day before.
 Each KV-1 tank carried twice the normal amount of ammunition, two-thirds of which were armour-piercing rounds.
 Kolobanov ordered his other commanders to hold their fire and await orders.
 He did not want to reveal the size of his force, so only one tank at a time engaged the enemy.

 The 6th Panzer Division's vanguard entered directly into the well-prepared Soviet ambush.
-The gunner in Kolobanov's KV-1, Andrej Usov, knocked out the leading German tank with its first shot.
+The gunner in Kolobanov's KV-1, Andrei Usov, knocked out the leading German tank with its first shot.
 The German column assumed that the tank had hit an anti-tank mine and, failing to realize that they were being ambushed, stopped.
-This gave to Usov the opportunity to destroy the second tank.
+This gave Usov the opportunity to destroy the second tank.
 The Germans realized they were under attack but were unable to locate the origin of the shots.
 While the German tanks fired blindly, Kolobanov's tank knocked out the trailing German tank, boxing in the entire column.